 For six months they had to pack up their belongings and move every day – at times spending the night on a friend’s couch or staying at a hotel.
 It got to the point where Teja would start crying when they pulled into the parking lot of a hotel.
 Sometimes Stephanie had to choose between getting to work on time and making sure Teja attended kindergarten that day.
 As a result Teja had a difficult time focusing and participating in class.
-“I think for kid to have to pack up and move every day – that’s hard," said Stephanie.
+“I think for a kid to have to pack up and move every day – that’s hard," said Stephanie.
 "It just amazes me that you could work so hard and still not make it.”

 At the urging of a friend, Stephanie reached out to Community Action, a United Way nonprofit partner.
 Community Action operates one of the three family shelters that exist for all of Washington County.
 Stephanie recalls the huge sense of relief she felt when they moved into the family shelter.
 “When I explained to Teja that she could go down to the car, get all of her stuff and bring it all up – that it was just going to stay here until we found an apartment – I saw this little light bulb go off.”